• Skip to main content

 This is pork loin cut into 1-inch pieces.
 It is a leaner cut.

 You can also use pork shoulder with or without the bone.
+Simply chop into chunks.
 If using the bone, you will need to remove the bone at the end.

 A collage showing how to make Pozole Rojo.

-This recipe is the traditional method.
-Made on the stove.
-However, Pozole Rojo can also be done in the Instant Pot and Slow Cooker for easier cooking.
+This recipe is the traditional method, made on the stove.
+However, pozole can also be done in the Instant Pot and Slow Cooker for easier cooking. (see below and the recipe card for instructions).

 You might also see the word “posole” with an S. Both spellings with a Z or S refer to this dish.